ginnox1/iCADdocs_online/SetupAndLicensingGuide_2025/setupguide.md

 1. In the *startup suite* dialog, hot `Add` button.

      <img src="./media/Image 006.png" style="width:3in">

 1. Navigate to the installation folder.

-Start by right clicking on the desktop shortcut and click on `Copy as Path`.
-Then under *Add file to startup suite* dialog, right click on the path information and paste.
+    Start by right clicking on the desktop shortcut and click `Open File Location`.
+Click on the address bar, and copy the entire path to clipboard.
+Then under *Add file to startup suite* dialog of AutoCAD, right click on the path information and paste.
 Then choose **iCAD Bridge.dvb**.

    <img src="./media/Image 007.png" style="width:4in">